-Note: The limit e-value is set senarately for the refinement relative to the main search
+Note: The limit e-value is set separately for the refinement relative to the main search Max. e-value 0.020.

 In addition you have the following options:

 'Semi cleavage': This option searches for peptides that fulfill cleavage requirements only at one end of the peptide.
 Trimming at the N- and C-terminally end of a protein can typically be found using this option.